yuri-panchul/tt08-sea-battle-vga-game/docs/info.md

 ## How to test

-The design was tested on several FPGA boards and has no meaningful self-checking Verilog testbench.
+The design was tested on several FPGA boards and has no meaningful self-checking Verilog testbench for simulation.
 We just hope it is going to work on ASIC silicon as is.

 ## External hardware